serargz/rackbl/README.md

 rackbl
 ======

-Rackbl is a (very) tiny blog engine build in top of Rack.
+Rackbl is a (very) tiny blog engine buildt in top of Rack.